Sandwich Maker Wattage Guide: 750W vs 1000W Explained

 - Count your slices — 2-slice for couples and small families, 4-slice for big families or guests.

-- Think about batches — if you make many rounds back-to-back, pick the higher end for faster reheating between sandwiches.
+- Think about batches — make many rounds back-to-back?
+Then pick the higher end for faster reheating between sandwiches.

 - Check the plate type — grill plates need a little more power for those deep ribs than flat toast plates.